Mamasan Kitchen & Bar, Broadbeach, Gold Coast, Queensland © Michael Greves

 The Gold Coast is famous for its surf beaches and laid-back lifestyle, but its sophisticated dining scene offers foodies some seriously fabulous choices.

 By Katrina Lobley

 From modest beachside eateries serving up world-class seafood to over-the-top opulence in one of the region's most upmarket hotels, the Gold Coast has a restaurant for every mood and occasion.
-Try native Australian ingredients such as kangaroo, a Down Under take on a European classic, or a thrilling mix of unusual flavours.
+Try native Australian ingredients such as kangaroo, a Aussie take on a European classic, or a thrilling mix of unusual flavours.

 Mamasan Kitchen + Bar

 Mix and match favourite Asian dishes updated with modern touches at the glamorous Broadbeach eatery, Mamasan Kitchen + Bar.
 Chef Ray Choi perfected his cooking at Sydney's China Doll on the Woolloomooloo Wharf before migrating north to the Gold Coast.
-Here, under the watchful eye of a lady in red (whose striking portrait stars in many Instagram shots), he serves the likes of wagyu beef bao with kimchi mayo; Singapore chilli crab; Thai sticky pork cheeks; and matcha panna cotta.
+Here, under the watchful eye of a lady in red (whose striking portrait stars in many Instagram shots), he serves the likes of Wagyu beef bao with kimchi mayo, Singapore chilli crab, Thai sticky pork cheeks and matcha panna cotta.